Eluss/eluss.github.io/_posts/2014-7-31-Gaining-access-to-calendar-events.md

 ---
 layout: post
-title: Event Kit: Gaining access to calendar events
+title: EventKit Gaining access to calendar events
 ---
 If you want to gain access to your calendar events it's time to use EventKit.
 EventKit allows you to do multiple operations with calendar events and reminders.
 In this post I will cover gaining access to existing events in your calendar.